balonc/mbp/README.md

 The reading and writing registers may be in decimal, hexadecimal or floating single precision.

-## Quickstart guide

-The fastest and safest way to install mbpoll is to use the APT repository from [piduino.org](http://apt.piduino.org), so you should do the following :

-    wget -O- http://www.piduino.org/piduino-key.asc | sudo apt-key add -
-    sudo add-apt-repository 'deb http://apt.piduino.org stretch piduino'
-    sudo apt update
-    sudo apt install mbpoll

-This repository provides `mbpoll` and `libmodbus` (version 3.1.4) packages for `i386`, `amd64`, `armhf` and `arm64` architectures.
-In the above commands, the repository is a Debian Stretch distribution, but you can also choose Ubuntu Trusty, Xenial or Bionic by replacing `stretch` with `trusty`, `xenial` or `bionic`.
-It may be necessary to install the `software-properties-common` package for `add-apt-repository`.

-For Raspbian you have to do a little different :

-    wget -O- http://www.piduino.org/piduino-key.asc | sudo apt-key add -
-    echo 'deb http://raspbian.piduino.org stretch piduino' | sudo tee /etc/apt/sources.list.d/piduino.list
-    sudo apt update
-    sudo apt install mbpoll

-The Raspbian repository provides Piduino packages for `armhf` architecture for Stretch only.

 ## Build from source

 For example, for a debian system:

 * Install [libmodbus](https://github.com/stephane/libmodbus.git) (Version >= 3.1.4) :

-        $ sudo apt-get install build-essential libtool git-core autoconf automake
         $ git clone https://github.com/stephane/libmodbus.git
         $ cd libmodbus
         $ ./autogen.sh